openstack-archive/tripleo-docs/doc/source/install/environments/baremetal.rst

 Larger systems are recommended for production deployments, however.

+For instance, the undercloud needs a bit more capacity, especially regarding RAM (minimum of 16G is advised) and is pretty intense for the I/O - fast disks (SSD, SAS) are strongly advised.

+Please also note the undercloud needs space in order to store twice the "overcloud-full" image (one time in its glance, one time in /var/lib subdirectories for PXE/TFTP).

 TripleO is supporting only the following operating systems:

 * RHEL 7.1 x86_64 or